sriumcp/docs/docs/tutorials/custom-metrics/two-or-more-versions.md

 ***

 ??? note "Some variations and extensions of this experiment"
     1. Define and use your own provider templates.
-This enables you to use any app-specific metrics from any database as part of Iter8 experiments.
+This enables you to use any app-specific metrics from any metrics store as part of Iter8 experiments.
 Read the [documentation for the `custommetrics` task](../../user-guide/tasks/custommetrics.md) to learn more.
     2. Alter the `cronjobSchedule` expression so that experiment loops are repeated at a frequency of your choice.
 Use use [https://crontab.guru](https://crontab.guru) to learn more about `cronjobSchedule` expressions.